hucker/frist/README.md

   month.
 Each fiscal year has four quarters, each 3 months long, with Q1 starting on the first day of the chosen month.

 - **Precomputed Holidays** The business holiday set is a precomputed list of holidays provided by the business.
 It is assumed this list will take care of ALL "movable" holiday calculations and provide a list of days (that should land on working days) that are considered days off.
-THere is NO calculation involved.
+There is NO calculation involved.
 If New Years on a Sunday and you are closed Monday then you need to add the 2nd as a holiday.
 These calendars are usually provided by HR or accounting.

 - **Limits to Flexibility** `Frist` attempts to have a fairly wide input surface for `datetime` representations, including datetime, date, int/float (timestamps) and strings.
 Strings, generally can be reconfigured to parse a custom format, but by default expect YYYY-MM-DD HH:MM:SS YYYY-MM-DDTHH:MM:SS (ISO 8601) or YYYY-MM-DD values.